How your score is protected

 A behavioral risk flag is raised by the scoring engine, acknowledged by a leader (with the action taken on record), and marked recovered only when a later cycle's scores show the behavior actually improved — never by someone clicking it away.

-These protections are implemented in the scoring engine itself (not policy documents) and apply identically to everyone in your organization.
+Most of these run in the scoring engine itself (not policy documents) and apply identically to everyone in your organization; the last two are how Kinetry is designed to be used.